Wondering how many MHA

 What Is My Hero Academia: Team-Up Missions?

 This ongoing spin-off series focuses on short, episodic side stories where students from different hero classes team up for special missions.
 Currently at over 5 volumes, it offers lighthearted adventures that are considered semi-canon.
-They don’t impact the main plot but provide fun character interactions you don’t always see in the core manga.
+They don’t impact the main plot but provide fun character interactions you don’t always see in the core

 What Is My Hero Academia: Smash!!?

-What Is the Correct Reading Order for the MHA Manga?
+What Is the Correct Reading Order for the MHA Manga ?

 With a main series and multiple spin-offs, figuring out the correct reading order can seem confusing.
 The good news is that there are two simple approaches depending on how you want to experience the story.